foundinblank/study1adults/03eyegaze.md

 Based on the boxplot there are five AOIs that got hit the most: forehead, eyes, mouth, chin, and upperchest. **But this is really important...I think there is one or two outliers in forehead.
 And maybe it's better to get rid of forehead and upper chest for the big ANOVAs to keep things simple.
 Neither of them touch 50%...but then again they are not "non-significant."
 I am going ahead with all 5 for now.**

-*Important reference levels* - AOI reference level is eyes - MainGroup reference level is NativeDeaf
+*Important reference levels* - AOI reference level is eyes - MainGroup reference level is DeafNative

 Creating the `data.big5` thing here.